 The Plan has evaluated all events through the date these financial statements were available to be issued.
-The Plan has determined that the event discussed below requires disclosure pursuant to the FASB ASC.
+The Plan has determined that the events discussed below require disclosure pursuant to the FASB ASC.

-Effective February 1, 2014, the Company reduced its match from \$1.00 for every \$1.00 a participant contributes up to 5% each payroll period to \$0.50 for every \$1.00 a participant contributes up to 5% each payroll period.
+Effective January 1 2015, the Company match was increased to \$1.00 for every \$1.00 a participant contributes up to 5% each payroll period from \$0.50 for every \$1.00 a participant contributes up to 5% each payroll period.